Breckenridge Ski Resort: Lifts

+As of 2025, Breckenridge has a total of 35 lifts.

 Dew Tour

 In December 2008, Breckenridge hosted the first Winter Dew Tour.
 Breckenridge continued to host the event annually in the second or third weekend in December.
 However in 2020, the Winter Dew Tour moved to Copper Mountain and occurred during the second weekend of February; with plans to continue the Tour at Copper Mountain for the next few years.